svea-chawla/Time-Series-Forecasting/README.md

 # Time-Series-Forecasting

 This repository contains a series of analysis and forecasting models frequently used when dealing with time series.
-Here, we are predicting the champagne sales using ARIMA and SARIMA Models.
+Here, we are predicting the champagne sales using  MA, ARIMA and SARIMAX Models.

 Resources: